‘Tis the season for gratitude, aka Thanksgiving.

 - Expressing gratitude for your mate heightens feelings of connection to one another and deepens feelings of love.

 - Expressing gratitude often can help break cycles of negative communication.

 - Gratitude is one characteristic of longer marriages.

 And there is lots of research that confirms grateful people are happier and generally healthier than ungrateful people.

 So it’s in your best interest to be grateful!

 But feeling grateful isn’t much good if you don’t share it.

 “Feeling gratitude and not expressing it is like wrapping a present and not giving it.” —William Arthur Ward

 As Thanksgiving approaches, think of ways to let your spouse know you are grateful for them, and for your marriage.

-And then on the big day, before dinner is served and the games begin, why not wrap your beloved in a hug, look them in the eye and say, “I am so grateful for you!”
+And on the big day, before dinner is served and the games begin, why not wrap your beloved in a big hug, look them in the eye and say, “I am so grateful for you!”